cjdbarlow/papers/README.md

 Real patient data is not included. *Simulation* data may or may not be included (depending on the size of the files), but can always be built from the included scripts.

 The repository is organised into a series of subfolders, each containing the standalone code for each paper.
-Work under review may be visible under a working title.
+Work under review or on a pre-print server may be visible under a working title.
 Articles in-print are listed by year, journal, and title, with the full reference available in the relevant subfolder.